 Understanding these specific challenges is the first step toward finding a solution that works for you.
 From tangled pay rates to frustrating cash flow gaps, the complexities are real, but they aren’t impossible to manage.
 Let’s break down the four biggest payroll headaches that home care agency owners face.

-Juggling Complex Pay Rates and Shifts
+Managing Complex Pay Rates and Schedules

 In home care, a standard 9-to-5 schedule is rare.
 Your caregivers work varied hours, including nights, weekends, and holidays—often for different clients at different pay rates.
 You might have unique pay structures for live-in care, different rates for Medicaid waiver clients, or special overtime rules depending on your state.
 Manually tracking all of this is not only time-consuming but also leaves a lot of room for error.
 One small mistake in calculating hours or applying the wrong rate can lead to an underpaid, unhappy caregiver and a major compliance headache for you.